JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No

-You have the ability to detect the race (Human or Wolf) of any deceased character.
+You have the ability to detect the race (Human, Wolf, ETC) of any deceased character.
 Your power is PASSIVE and AUTOMATIC.
 As long as you remain alive, after each death in the game the Moderator will automatically inform the village of the race of the deceased.

 ## Martyr
 * **TEAM:** Village